This page describes a new design for my switch machine controllers. Click here for an archive of the version 1 design.

 Pin pairs 1-2 and 5-6 on JP2 and JP3 allow you to also connect LEDs if you want a visual indication as to which way a turnout was driven most recently (assuming the mechanism doesn’t jam and no one moves the turnout manually).
 I will use a green LED to indicate a turnout is thrown to its main route, and a red one for the diverging route.
 For each LED connection, the outermost pin (1 or 6) connects to the anode end of an LED through a series resistor (say 220 to 500 ohms), and the adjacent pin (2 or 5) is ground, connected to the LED’s cathode.
 With this arrangement, JP2 and JP3 can be treated as groups of three 2-pin connections.

 I’ve uploaded a SwitchMachine Arduino library to my GitHub, which can be downloaded from https://github.com/twrackers/SwitchMachine-library.
-(Instructions for downloading and installing my libraries are also on my GitHub at https://github.com/twrackers/MyDocuments/blob/master/Installation_to_Arduino.md.)
+(Instructions for downloading and installing this library are in the repository at https://github.com/twrackers/SwitchMachine-library/blob/main/INSTALL.md.)
 You can also find the Arduino sketch (application code) for my 4-channel design above at https://github.com/twrackers/SwitchMachineController-sketches.
 (Version 2 of the code coming soon.)

 The SwitchMachine class defines the three I/O pins on the Arduino device which will operate a single turnout through one half of the driver, either the L293D or the TB6612.